conan-io/conan-center-index/docs/faqs.md

 However, if logic is too complex (this is subjective and depends on the Conan review team) then just remove the option.
 After one month, we will welcome a PR removing the option that was deprecated.

+## What license should I use for Public Domain?

+[The Public Domain](https://fairuse.stanford.edu/overview/public-domain/welcome/) is not a license by itselt.
+Thus, we have [equivalent licenses](https://en.wikipedia.org/wiki/Public-domain-equivalent_license) to be used, instead.
+By default, if a project uses Public Domain and there is no offcial license listed, you shoul use [Unlicense](https://spdx.org/licenses/Unlicense).